 Other Emergency Fund Factors

-The problem with “rules of thumb” for an emergency is that every person’s individual situation is different.
-Some people can comfortably get away with very small emergency funds while others will want to have much larger funds.
+The problem with “rules of thumb” for an emergency is that every person’s situation is different.
+Some people can comfortably get away with minimal emergency funds, while others will want to have much larger funds.

 Some items to consider: